Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 Day 1, travel from Paris to Turin by either TGV or Frecciarossa:

-This train is running in 2024, with a bus transfer around the landslide from St Jean de Maurienne to Modane.
+This train is running, with a bus transfer around the landslide from St Jean de Maurienne to Modane.

 Or leave Paris Gare de Lyon by Frecciarossa at 15:12 every day and arrive Turin Porta Susa at 21:18.